gneisscode/hico-test-frontend/README.md

 ## Description

-This is a Next.js application for creating and storing employee data.
+This is a Next.js application for managing employee data.

 The live version of this application is hosted on Vercel.
 You can access it [here](https://hico-test-frontend.vercel.app).